 RDP houses erected before 2005 were not fitted with any ceilings.
 In 2005, the housing subsidy was increased to allow for ceilings and other weather-proofing, as Cape Town is located within a condensation belt.
-However, this increase in the housing subsidy did not allow for the retrofitting of houses built before 2005, and, as a result, it is estimated that there are 40 000 RDP houses in Cape Town that do not have ceilings.
-The City has secured grant funding for the purchase and installation of ceilings for approximately 8 000 of these RDP houses.
+This increase in the housing subsidy did however not allow for the retrofitting of houses built before 2005, and, as a result, it is estimated that there are 40 000 RDP houses in Cape Town that do not have ceilings.
+The City aims to access funding (both internal and grant) for the purchase and installation of ceilings for these RDP houses.
 This will include training and employment of members of the community to install their own ceilings.
 It is expected that this will cost approximately R400 million, or R10 000 per ceiling.